lingeringsocket/shlurd/docs/language.md

 # Language

-I can understand the following kinds of sentences:
+I can understand the following types of sentences:

 * [Beliefs about the nature of things](ontology.md)
 * [Beliefs about the behavior of things](conditionals.md)